 MSW Intern

-I’m currently a Master of Social Work student at the University of Texas at Arlington and an intern at Pivot’s Potential.
-I am committed to creating a safe, supportive space where clients feel heard and empowered in their healing journey.
+I am a Master of Social Work student at the University of Texas at Arlington and an intern at Pivot’s Potential.
+I am passionate about creating a safe, supportive space where clients feel heard, valued, and empowered in their healing journey.

-My clinical areas of interest include working with individuals navigating childhood trauma, grief and loss, women’s issues, and family conflict.
-I am also passionate about supporting those experiencing anxiety, depression, and other challenges we all face at times.
-I provide services in both English and Spanish, and my goal is to create a safe and supportive environment for all individuals.
+My clinical areas of interest include supporting individuals navigating childhood trauma, grief and loss, women’s issues, and family conflict.
+I am also passionate about working with clients experiencing anxiety, depression, and other common life challenges.
+I provide services in both English and Spanish, and my goal is to meet each client where they are with compassion and respect.

-My therapeutic approach is based on person-centered and strengths-based perspective by helping individuals become a better version of themselves.
-I also like a holistic approach that can overall support individual’s mind and body reconnecting one-self.
-By having a healthy mind and body anything can be accomplished.
-I believe that when clients feel safe, supported, and aligned with themselves, positive changes can be made.
+My therapeutic approach is person-centered and strengths-based, helping individuals recognize their resilience and become the best version of themselves.
+I also integrate a holistic perspective, focusing on the connection between mind and body to support overall well-being.
+I believe that when clients feel safe, supported, and aligned with themselves, meaningful and lasting change is possible.

-I was drawn to this work since I have seen the importance of ensuring individuals receive the support they need.
-Often, just a bit of guidance and encouragement can help someone make meaningful, positive changes in their lives.
+I was drawn to this work after seeing firsthand the importance of accessible support.
+Often, just a bit of guidance and encouragement can open the door to positive transformation.

-In my free time, I love going to concerts, the beach, and baking sourdough loafs!
+Outside of my work, I enjoy going to concerts, spending time at the beach, and baking sourdough loaves.

 Supervision Contact: Carmen Larson, LCSW